khushal2911/crypto-linguist-ama-bot/README.md

 To initialize the dashboard, first ensure Grafana is running (it starts automatically when you do `docker-compose -f yaml_file up`).
+Forward port 3000 in terminal if not done automatically.

 Then run: